tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

   Therefore, the averaged grey RGB value is also
   `rgb(136, 136, 136)`

-To take things a step further, I decided to throw more colours into the image, substituting the standard background for a rainbow gradient.
+To take things a step further, I decided to throw a few more colours into the image, substituting the standard background for a rainbow gradient.
 In this case the shortcomings of the averaging method are more apparent -- just observe how the greyscale background is seemingly comprised of the same shades of grey repeating themselves:

 <figure>
   <img src="{{ site.url }}/img/ccctg/nyancat-colour-to-averaged-rainbow.png" />
   <figcaption>Greyscale conversion using the averaged formula, on a rainbow background.</figcaption>
 </figure>

-This issue has to with how the [human eye is more sensitive to certain colours]({% post_url 2016-12-10-comparing_colours %}), but to address this, the next method takes our physiology into account to provide improved results.
+This issue has something to do with how the [human eye is more sensitive to certain colours]({% post_url 2016-12-10-comparing_colours %}), but to address this, the next method takes human physiology into account to provide improved results.

 ### The Luminosity Method

-The luminosity method incorporates the same coefficients as those implemented in GIMP's ([an open source Photoshop alternative](https://www.gimp.org/)) greyscale algorithm.
-What exactly do I mean by 'coefficients'? *The weighting of the red, green, and blue channels when converting to a shade of grey.* The coefficient used by GIMP is:
+The luminosity method incorporates the same coefficients as those implemented in GIMP's ([an open source Photoshop alternative](https://www.gimp.org/)) greyscale algorithm:

 `(red × 0.3 + green × 0.59 + blue × 0.11) = grey`

-... but being that I'm a fan of visual explanations, I'll illustrate the coefficient concept using pie charts and ratios.
-The *averaging* method blended the RGB channels using a simple **1:1:1** ratio -- that is 1 part red, 1 part green, and 1 part blue, respectively.
+'Coefficients' in this context refer to: *the weighting of the red, green, and blue channels when converting to a shade of grey*.
+Recall that the *averaging* method blended the RGB channels using a straight-forward **1:1:1** ratio -- that is 1 part red, to every 1 part green, and 1 part blue, respectively.
 However, because the human eye is most sensitive to green, and least sensitive to blue, the ratio should be **0.89 : 1.77 : 0.33**.
-Using a <span style="color:#63F">purple / `rgb(102,51,255)`</span> I've created pie charts for both the *averaged* and *luminosity* methods:
+The *averaged* and *luminosity* pie charts below illustrate this concept as applied for the colour <span style="color:#63F">`rgb(102,51,255)`</span>:

 <figure>
   <img src="{{ site.url }}/img/ccctg/coefficient-charts.svg" />
-  <figcaption>Averaged proportions of RGB channels (left) versus the luminosity ratio (right).</figcaption>
+  <figcaption>Averaged proportions (left) versus the luminosity proportions (right) for the colour purple.</figcaption>
 </figure>

-As you can see, green is heavily weighted, occupying around 213 degrees of the pie chart.
+As you can see, the green 'slice' is heavily weighted in the luminosity (right) pie chart, occupying around 213 degrees.
+So even though it contains a fraction of the total green that could be applied, green is as prominent as the blue.
 Factoring in this coefficient produces more accurate results, as seen in the luminosity conversion below.
 Take note of the background rainbow in particular -- especially how the blue section of spectrum is clearly darker than the green:

 <figure>
   <img src="{{ site.url }}/img/ccctg/nyancat-colour-to-luminosity-rainbow.png" />